kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0099 Security control of air traffic.md

 \(c\) If the pilot operating an aircraft under DVFR in an ADIZ cannot maintain two-way radio communications, the pilot may proceed, in accordance with original DVFR flight plan, or land as soon as practicable.
 The pilot must report the radio failure to an appropriate aeronautical facility as soon as possible.

-\(d\) If a pilot operating an aircraft under IFR in an ADIZ cannot maintain two-way radio communications, the pilot must proceed in accordance with §91.185 of this chapter.
+\(d\) If a pilot operating an aircraft under IFR in an ADIZ cannot maintain two-way radio communications, the pilot must proceed in accordance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.185   IFR operations: Two-way radio communications failure.|§91.185]] of this chapter.

 \[Doc.
 No. FAA-2001-10693, 66 FR 49822, Sept.
 28, 2001, as amended at 69 FR 16756, Mar.
 30, 2004\]